Chris Antonopoulos (soccer): Coaching career

-Miami Curley
+High school

-After his playing career at FIU, Antonopoulos served as the head coach of the boys' varsity soccer team at Archbishop Curley High School in Miami, Florida, his alma mater.
-In 1993, the team compiled a 14–7–1 record and qualified for the district playoffs.
-Two players from that squad, including his younger brother Todd Antonopoulos, were selected to the Class 3A–2A–1A First Team All-State.
+After his playing career at FIU, Antonopoulos served as the head coach of the boys' varsity soccer team at Archbishop Curley Notre Dame High School in Miami, Florida, his alma mater.
+In 1992, during his tenure, the team qualified for the FHSAA Class 2A regional playoffs but was eliminated in the regional round with a 1–2 overtime loss to Gulliver Prep.
+The following year, 1993, the team compiled a 14–7–1 record and qualified for the district playoffs, with two players, including his younger brother Todd Antonopoulos, selected to the Class 3A–2A–1A First Team All-State.

-U.S. Nationals Team
+National team

 Antonopoulos' coaching experience also includes serving as an assistant coach for the United States Men's National Beach Soccer Team in 2005 and 2006.
-In this role, he contributed to the team's victory at the 2005 and 2006 CONCACAF Beach Soccer Championship, earning their first title and securing qualification for the 2005 2006 FIFA Beach Soccer World Cup.
+In this role, he contributed to the team's victory at the with third place at the 2005 and first place at the 2006 CONCACAF Beach Soccer Championship, earning their first title and securing qualification for the 2005 and 2006 FIFA Beach Soccer World Cup.